Intermediate Disorder regime for half-space directed polymers

-Aside from the general half-space polymer model, recently there has also been considerable attention focused on the exact-solvable log-gamma polymer model and its relation to the half-space KPZ universality.
-See the recent work in \cite{BBC} and \cite{CSZ}, but presently no rigorous aympototics have been proved.
-This motivates to apply the convergence results for general half-space polymer model to the log-gamma case.
-In contrast, full space polymer models have seen some successes.
-In full space with positive inverse temperature, \cite{COSZ} computed the Laplace transform of the point-to-point partition function. \cite{BCR} transformed that formula into a Fredholm determinant and performed asymptotic analysis, with motivation from Macdonald process formulas in \cite{BC14}.
+Aside from the general half-space polymer model, recently there has also been considerable attention focused on the exact-solvable log-gamma polymers, see the recent work in \cite{BBC} and \cite{OSZ}.
+But presently no rigorous asymptotics have been proved.
+This motivates to apply the convergence results for general half-space polymer model to the log-gamma case, see Section~\ref{application-section}.
+Our result was further used in \cite{Par1} to obtain an equality-in-distribution for SHE on the half space with different boundary conditions.

-More generally, half-space KPZ universaility is also studied by other half-space models approached from the perspective of scaling to KPZ equation and also from the perspective of exact solvability.
+More generally, half-space KPZ universality is also studied by other half-space models approached from the perspective of scaling to KPZ equation and also from the perspective of exact solvability.
 On half-space asymmetric simple exclusion process (ASEP), \cite{CS} showed that the height function converges to Hopf-Cole solution of KPZ equation with Neumann boundary condition(Robin boundary condition for SHE).
-With stronger estimates developed, \cite{Pa} extended their results to negative values of the boundary condition.
-A different scaling limit for the weakly ASEP is proved in \cite{GPS}.
-In the exact solvability direction, \cite{BBCW} studied half-line ASEP as a scaling limit of a stochastic six-vertex model in a half-quadrant and found exact formulas for half-space KPZ/SHE with $\mu = -1/2$.
+With stronger estimates developed, \cite{Par2} extended their results to negative values of the boundary condition.
+In the exact solvability direction, \cite{BBCW} studied half-line ASEP as a scaling limit of a stochastic six-vertex model in a half-quadrant and found exact formulas for half-space KPZ/SHE with $\mu = -1/2$, see \eqref{SHE}.
 See also in \cite{GH} for the study of KPZ equation with Neumann boundary conditions in the context of the theory of regularity structures.